 Thank you for your interest in joining one of the largest, most active SAR units in Oregon.
-We are currently accepting applications until January 25, 2013 for the 2013 Academy being held April 1 to May 5, 2013.
-If submitting an application after this deadline, you would be considered for the 2014 Academy.
+We are accepting applications until 5 p.m.
+January 31, 2014. being held in March, April and May 2014.
+If submitting an application after this deadline, you would be considered for the 2015 Academy.
 We will conduct both criminal and Department of Motor Vehicle background checks on all applicants.
 We will also ask you to be available for a group meeting and personal interview.
 Upon selection, we will provide the final Academy Schedule.
 Complete applications can be found on the Deschutes County Sheriff’s website at: sheriff.deschutes.org

 Search & Rescue is a highly demanding volunteer experience, both in terms of training and actual missions.
 Your first year commitment is extensive and time consuming!
 It includes required General Search and Medical training, summer and winter outdoor skills, training focused on navigation, communication, and survival, plus learning to work within the SAR organizational structure.
 SAR volunteers must be physically fit and able to hike for distances with a 24 hour pack over varied terrain in any conditions.
 Members are expected to provide their own personal equipment and supplies.